-Mr. Makoto Minoguchi joined Tokyo Stock Exchange in 1984 and has been mainly responsible for operations in general administration, corporate strategy, listing examination, and listing supervision at JPX Group.
-He has been put forth as a candidate for Director due to his considerable knowledge and experience regarding the exchange business in general, which can be expected to be advantageous in monitoring and supervising the execution of business at the Company.
+Mr. Minoguchi Makoto joined Tokyo Stock Exchange in 1984 and has been mainly responsible for operations in general administration, corporate strategy, listing examination, and listing supervision at JPX Group.
+He has been put forth as a candidate for Director as his abundant knowledge and experience regarding the exchange business in general can be expected to benefit the monitoring and supervision of the execution of business at the Company.

+Candidate number 13

-13 Kimitaka Mori
+Mori Kimitaka